The World's Largest Modern & Contemporary Prints & Editions Platform

 Very Little Helps, 2008, Essex Road, North London

 Also known as Tesco Kids, Banksy’s Very Little Helps mural is located on Essex Road, North London.
-Painted in 2008 on the side of a pharmacy, the artwork depicts a group of three children ceremoniously pledging their allegiance to the British supermarket chain Tesco while one of them is raising a Tesco carrier bag on a flagpole.
+Painted in 2008 on the side of a pharmacy, the artwork portrays three children pledging allegiance to the British supermarket chain Tesco.
+One child raises a Tesco carrier bag on a flagpole in a mock ceremonial gesture.
 The image is a critique on society’s reliance on mass consumerism and multinational corporations.
 Banksy also released Very Little Helps as a print in 2008.

 Even though it was quickly covered in Perspex, Very Little Helps has been vandalised on several occasions and it is currently partially damaged.
 The flag has been painted over and replaced with a tag from Robbo, a graffiti artist who often targets Banksy’s works.